chainstacklabs/geth-pending-latest-block/readme.md

+For the full breakdown, see [Understanding the pending block on Ethereum](https://docs.chainstack.com/docs/understanding-pending-block-on-ethereum).

 Now let's have a hands-on walkthrough in Python.
 Here's what we are going to do:

 1. Check the version of the node we are connected to.